mnowatzki/DUNEMINDS/README.md

 You can choose a `prefix`for the tile images you're creating.

+### Important:
+If you've decided to not use the provided labels, you will have to manually create labels for your training tiles at this point.

 ## Data pre-processing
-Contains a function to check if the target images are already pre-processed, pre-processing functions, and an execution cell for the pre-processing functions.
+This section contains a function to check if the target images are already pre-processed, pre-processing functions, and an execution cell.
-Pre-processing functions are only executed if the pre-processing check yields they are not yet pre-processed.
+Pre-processing is only executed if the pre-processing check yields that the tiles are not yet pre-processed.
 Pre-processing consists of a variety of checks (e.g. required tile size and band number) as well as normalisation.

+### To Do:
+Set `study_area` to the right variable.
+Determine what `tile_type` you'd like to check or pre-process - sentinel, dem, curv, curv_smooth, dune_height, or labels.
+Specify the `tile_size` and `pixel_size` as well as the `band_number` you'd like to check.
+E.g. for the provided sentinel training tiles, this would be 96, 10, and 4.
+It is important to choose the `nodata_value` that was determined previously - either manually or through libraries used for calculations.
+We used -99 for dem and curv; -9999 for curv_smooth, and 0 for all others.

 ## Training & Validation
 Contains functions for: